ngs-docs/angus/where_to_put_data.md

 "A spirit of openness is gaining traction in the science community." ([Gewin 2016](https://www.nature.com/nature/journal/v529/n7584/full/nj7584-117a.html))

+"Most scientific disciplines are finding the data deluge to be extremely challenging, and tremendous opportunities can be realized if we can better organize and access the data."
+[Science  11 Feb 2011](http://science.sciencemag.org/content/331/6018/692)

 Let's say, hypothetically of course, you have a colleague who has a great script they made to generate figures and results for a paper:

 [![](https://i.imgur.com/1EGQ5h3.png)](https://twitter.com/eliasoziolor/status/1014553520266022912)